 This is a very simple example, but the possibilities for personalization are endless.
 With relevant and timely messaging, as well as a chat-based omnichannel approach, customers will feel constantly supported throughout their entire relationship with your company.

 Did you know?
 Infobip can support all the major chat apps that are used regionally or globally (from WhatsApp and Viber to VKontakte, Line, and KakaoTalk).

-Customer support needs to transition from bot support to human communication seamlessly.
+Customer support needs to transition seamlessly from bot support to human communication.
 Use the right tool and set up the right triggers to bring in a human agent for advanced resolution.

-Be available on multiple channels – chat apps, email, voice, and in-app communication.
+Ensure your support is available on multiple channels: chat apps, email, voice, and in-app chat support.

-Make sure your customer support solution enables easy communication with customers over all channels from a single interface.
+Make sure your customer support solution enables easy communication with customers over all channels, from a single interface.
 This makes personalized communication easy to manage for your team.
-It also gives customers different channels for different situations, but with the same outcome – seamless customer experience.
+It also gives customers different channels for different solutions, but with the same outcome: a seamless customer experience.

-This is just one way chat apps can help your business.
-For more ideas on how to create seamless interactions between your business and customers using mobile – be sure to download our “Ultimate Guide on Messaging”.
+Be sure to test and iterate your in-app chat support to continually improve the customer experience you provide.
+Remember that customer support is just one way chat apps can assist your customers and the business.
+For more ideas on how to create seamless interactions between your business and customers using mobile, be sure to download our “Ultimate Guide on Messaging.”